 So if you're gaming and don't want even the slightest bit of latency to get between you and a total pwn of the competition, then a VPN might not be ideal.
 Or perhaps you're uploading a really, really big file and want it done as soon as possible.

-For things like streaming Netflix in 4K and HDR we'd say leave the VPN on as it really doesn't slow it down that much - especially if you opt for one of the best VPNs for Netflix.
+For things like streaming Netflix in 4K and HDR we'd say leave the VPN on as it really doesn't slow it down that much - especially if you opt for one of the best Netflix VPN.

 When is it not safe to turn off my VPN?